 Tailor the education program to meet the security knowledge level of your staff.
 The risks of malware, data loss and other threats should be described in very real situations that specify impacts to the individual and also the business.

 Education shouldn’t be completely technical, however.
-For many staff, sharing via social media has become so reflexive that they may not realise however innocently information is posted on a public social network it may hurt a business.
+For many staff, sharing via social media has become so reflexive that they may not realize however innocently information is posted on a public social network it may hurt a business.
 Employees also should understand that when they identify themselves as an employee they’re representing the company to the digital world.

 Finally, fully explain the implications of failure to follow company policies on use of social media.
 Be very clear: Jobs are in danger for those that violate the company code of conduct for privacy, client confidentiality and property.
 As harsh as that might sound there really do need to be clear consequences for those who still continue to put the security of corporate data – and even corporate systems – at risk.

-Using Social Enterprise Networks to Maximise Security
+Using Enterprise Social Networks to Maximise Security

-Making use of talkspirit, for example, does allow for the integration of social media channels directly into groups, allowing employees to scan and monitor social mentions of the company (something that is a crucial part of some roles, such as those of a social media manager) in real time without having to leave the platform and head into their less secure personal Facebook account (where they also may be tempted to watch ten minutes of cat videos, so it’s likely productivity will be improved as well)
+Making use of Talkspirit, for example, does allow for the integration of social media channels directly into groups, allowing employees to scan and monitor social mentions of the company (something that is a crucial part of some roles, such as those of a social media manager) in real time without having to leave the platform and head into their less secure personal Facebook account (where they also may be tempted to watch ten minutes of cat videos, so it’s likely productivity will be improved as well)

 Social media, or rather public social media, is not the only security threat that your company may be facing that can be decreased by use of a social enterprise network.
 Email, for example, can be a serious problem too.